List of recent improvements to highlight our ongoing work (we will update this list regularly - last updated 20/10/23)

 What we’re doing to improve accessibility

-We are renewing our website, with substantial changes planned for Nov '23.
-This should allow us to address a substantial number of any remaining accessibility issues in areas such as navigation, coding etc.
+We are renewing our website, with substantial changes planned for Jan'24.
+This should allow us to address a substantial number of any remaining accessibility issues in areas such as navigation, coding etc. We are working with a commercial provider to develop this site at the moment and have received full assurances regarding accessibility on the new site.
+The January deadline is a cautious one; if we can launch the site sooner, we will.

 Preparation of this accessibility statement